 PanPastel has changed my life and I’m not just saying that!
 It is a perfect fit for the way I see the world and how I apply color to paper, plus it has literally opened up a world of possibilities to me!”

-About her working technique, Joanne explains: “I use Pastelmat paper, blocking in a thin layer of PanPastel first, then I build on the layers of PanPastel which gives me depth of color and tones.
+About her working technique, Joanne explains: “I begin by blocking in a thin layer of PanPastel first, then I build on the layers of PanPastel which gives me depth of color and tones.
 Finally, I use a touch of soft pastel stick, pastel pencil or charcoal pencils for the details.
 I work in A3 size or bigger.
 I particularly love the fine PanPastel Pearl Mediums for blending the colours together, especially for backgrounds.”

 Joanne’s inspiration comes from truly “seeing” the beauty of life that surrounds us, from the everyday object in a still life with its colours, shapes and shadows.
 To the characters and personalities of some of the wildlife and birds she paints.
 Creating a picture is a very personal and somewhat emotional journey for her; she thinks this is why she’s drawn to birds and wildlife.
-“My pictures reflect what sort of mood I’m in, do I want to be brash and in your face, cheeky and full of character, or shy, soft and delicate?”
+“My pictures reflect my mood, do I want to be brash and in your face, cheeky and full of character, or shy, soft and delicate?”

-Three years ago Joanne took full advantage of Social Media, in order to get her artwork out to a wider audience.
-Joanne started with an art page on Facebook.
-She then moved on to Instagram where in a short time she has over 19,000 followers.
-This networking has lead to new art sales, illustration job offers and private commissions.
-Her work has been featured on many blogs (including PanPastel’s Paint.Draw.Blend.), magazines and was represented in the 2013 Bespoke Calendar of emerging artists.
+Joanne regularly shares her work and her process on social media.
+Joanne shares her artwork and process on Facebook and Instagram.
+Her work has been featured on many blogs (including PanPastel’s PaintDrawBlend.), magazines and was represented in the 2013 Bespoke Calendar of emerging artists.
 Her work is also featured in a “Feathers of Inspiration” book, by “Out of Step Books”.

-She also conducts PanPastel workshops all over Australia and overseas.
+She also teaches PanPastel workshops all over Australia and overseas.
 For further details on Joanne’s workshops: email

 Click on each image below to see the full painting: